Attachment Parenting Toddlers – Can You Still Do It?

 If you’re currently a parent, I’m sure you have heard about Attachment Parenting.
-And if you haven’t, you can read all about it here.
+And if you haven’t, you can read all about it in How Attachment Parenting Builds a Strong Parent Child Bond.
+But not that your baby is becoming a toddler, you may be wondering if Attachment Parenting toddlers is still possible?

-So is it possible to continue parenting in this style when your child has moved on to the toddler stage and beyond?
-In a word, yes and no. While Attachment Parenting is a great way to parent a baby, when you’re parenting an older child, you have to be careful that you’re not becoming overly permissive and thus creating problems.
+And the answer to that is yes and no. While Attachment Parenting is a great way to parent a baby, when you’re parenting an older child, you have to be careful that you’re not becoming overly permissive or impeding their independence too much, and thus creating behavioral problems.
 You need to take the principles that Dr. Sears talks about and apply them in a new way.
 In essence, you want to keep the spirit of Attachment Parenting and not get bogged down in all the details.
 Attachment Parenting can absolutely grow up with your child, it’s just need a little tweaking.

 So let’s dive in to the 7 cornerstone principles of Attachment Parenting and see how we can apply them to older children.

 This is super important for your baby and it’s very easy.
 All you need to do is make sure you spend a lot of time with your baby, holding, cuddling, feeding, talking, singing, etc. That’s how you grow your bond.
 And you should continue doing this into the toddler years and beyond.
 It’s all about cultivating a strong and warm relationship with your child.
-The activities for bonding change as the child changes but they all come down to one simple thing: Be present and interested in your child and your bond will grow.
+The activities for bonding change as the child grows, but they all come down to one simple thing: Be present and interested in your child and your bond will grow.
+Allow your toddler to take the lead in activities and follow along.
+Nothing makes a toddler (or anyone for that matter) feel more important, than the person they admire the most, showing genuine interest in them.

 I think it’s important to keep in mind that you should continue to breastfeed for as long as it’s mutually beneficial for both mom and child.
 If either wants to wean, this should be respected.